H\"older regularity of stable solutions to semilinear elliptic equations up to $\mathbf{\mathbb{R}^9}$: full quantitative proofs: Introduction

-In this way, one concludes that the integral of $r^{2-n} u_{r}^2$ in $B_{1/2}$ is controlled by its integral on the annulus $B_1\setminus B_{1/2}$.
-This estimate, used at all scales and iterated ---this is sometimes called ``the hole filling technique", referring to the hole of the annulus--- will easily lead to the H\"older regularity of $u$.
+Putting together Propositions \ref{prop:1}, \ref{prop:2} (after a covering of the annulus by balls), and \ref{prop:3}, one concludes that the integral of $r^{2-n} u_{r}^2$ in $B_{1/2}$ is controlled by its integral on the annulus $B_1\setminus B_{1/2}$.
+This estimate and the ``hole filling technique" ---which refers to the hole of the annulus--- , used at all scales and iterated, will easily lead to the H\"older regularity of the stable solution $u$.

+The proof of Proposition \ref{prop:3} uses a harmonic replacement together with the maximum principle ---here it will be crucial that we work with $L^1$ instead of $L^2$ norms.
+In this way, one reduces the problem to the case when $u$ is harmonic.
+But when $\Delta u=0$, we confront a Neumann problem for the homogeneous Laplace equation (since $u_r$, restricted to any sphere, may be thought as the Neumann data), for which the estimates of Proposition~\ref{prop:3} are not surprising and, in fact, easy to prove.